 While the VCP is inactive, veterans can be “grandfathered” into the MISSION Act, allowing continued receipt of community care benefits.1, 2 This applies if they lived more than 40 miles away from the nearest full-service VA facility on June 6, 2018, and still meet this requirement.1, 2

-To qualify for the MISSION Act, veterans must:1, 2, 3
+To qualify for community care under the MISSION Act, veterans must:1, 2, 3